-19 July – 2 September 2017
+19 JULY – 2 SEPTEMBER 2017

-A large-scale exhibition of photographs by pioneering early photographer, Eadweard Muybridge in Summer 2017.
-The exhibition showcases 65 collotype prints made by the artist in 1887, from his influential series Animal Locomotion, which features images of animals and people captured mid-movement.
+A large-scale exhibition of photographs by pioneering early photographer, Eadweard Muybridge held in Summer 2017.
+The exhibition showcased 65 collotype prints made by the artist in 1887, from his influential series “Animal Locomotion”, which features images of animals and people captured mid-movement.

-Muybridge made his most enduring work in the project Animal Locomotion between 1884 and 1887 for the University of Pennsylvania, Philadelphia.
+Muybridge made his most enduring work in the project “Animal Locomotion” between 1884 and 1887 for the University of Pennsylvania, Philadelphia.
 Each plate in the series shows the same subject in sequential phases of one action.
 Muybridge recorded varied forms of movement in a wide range of animals, mostly taken at Philadelphia zoo, from pigeons in flight to the subtleties of gait found in sloths, camels and capybaras.
 Muybridge also documented human subjects walking, running and descending staircases and engaging in boxing, fencing, weight lifting and wrestling.

-The works in this exhibition will collectively demonstrate how Animal Locomotion broke new ground in terms of both science and the emerging art form of photography.
-Muybridge’s work from this period has contributed to the science of physiology and biomechanics and the photographs have had a profound influence on a wide range of artists, including Marcel Duchamp, Francis Bacon, Jasper Johns and Cy Twombly.
+The works in this exhibition collectively demonstrate how “Animal Locomotion” broke new ground in terms of both science and the emerging art form of photography.
+Muybridge’s work from this period has contributed to the science of physiology and biomechanics and the photographs have had a profound influence on a wide range of artists, including artists Marcel Duchamp, Francis Bacon, Jasper Johns and Cy Twombly.